 - An all-metal cage is best as Gambian rats can quickly chew through or destroy plastic or wood.

-- A deep base is best, or you can add a urine shield (strip of metal or plastic around the outside of the lower part of the cage).
+- A deep base is best, or you can add a urine shield (a strip of metal or plastic around the outside of the lower part of the cage).
 This helps keep the bedding in and prevents feces from falling out since Gambian pouched rats tend to back into a corner to defecate.

 - Powder-coated metal (or stainless steel) cage.
 Zinc can be ingested if chewing on galvanized cages, and their urine will discolor galvanized wire quickly.

-- Use Aspen wood shaving or an aspen, paper, or pulp-based bedding material in the bottom of the cage, but no cedar or pine.
+- Use Aspen wood shavings, paper, or pulp-based bedding material in the bottom of the cage, but no cedar or pine.

 - Provide lots of plain white (no dyes or perfumes) paper towels or facial tissue for nesting material.

 - Clean the cage thoroughly on a weekly basis.
 Gambian pouched rats tend to back into a corner to defecate and urinate, which makes spot cleaning the cage easy in between major cleanings.

 All rats love to chew and Gambian pouched rats are no exception, and since they are larger they can chew through items very quickly.
 A good variety of wood chew toys should be offered to keep them occupied—large parrot toys often work well.
 Wooden toys made out of arbutus or manzanita wood are a little tougher so provide extra chewing time.
 Nylabones (in the dog section) also provide good chewing opportunities.
 Cotton rope toys are also a good option.
 Plastic toys will not last long and are a health hazard if chewed off pieces are ingested by Gambian pouched rats.
 An exercise wheel is also an excellent idea, but the trick is finding one.
 A wheel should be a metal, solid surface, and large (15-inch minimum, but a 17-inch diameter is better).